Tamiko Thiel:

 First 3 dimensions of a hypercube

-Then came the difficult step into the 4th dimension: he connected the two 3-D cubes at their ends, joining like corners to make a "4-D" cube, the first stage of what is called a hypercube, a cube with more than 3 dimensions.
-Although this process can be repeated indefinitely, it becomes increasingly difficult to visualize these multidimensional structures in a 2-D drawing.
+Then came the difficult step into the 4th dimension: he drew one 3-D cubes inside the other and connected their ends, joining like corners to make a "4-D" cube.
+This is the first stage of what is called a hypercube, a cube with more than 3 dimensions.
+"After that," he said, "it becomes too difficult to draw!"

 4D cubes